m-kupiec/compendium-javascript/README.md

 >
 > 📖 [The Modern JavaScript Tutorial: Class inheritance](https://javascript.info/class-inheritance#homeobject)

-Function is a value that can be printed:
+A function is a value that can be printed:

 ```js
 function f(a) {